openlibhums/imports/docs/source/import_export_update.rst

 1. Download a copy of the :download:`metadata template <_static/metadata_template.csv>` and open it up to edit it.
 You can use most spreadsheet applications, but make sure you will be able to save it as a CSV with UTF-8 character encoding. [#]_

 2. Enter the metadata, one article per row.
-See the `Metadata Field Reference`_ and the :download:`sample import <_static/sample_import.zip>` for pointers.
+See the `Metadata Field Reference`_ and the :download:`sample import <_static/sample_import.csv>` for pointers.
 For multi-author articles, insert a new row for each author, and only fill in the author fields on extra rows.

-3. Save it as a CSV named ``article_data.csv`` with UTF-8 character encoding.

-4. Compress the CSV (alongside any associated files--advanced users only) as a zip file.
-Here's how to do that `on Windows`_ and `on a Mac`_.
-The zip file name can be whatever you want.
+3. Save the file with a name of your choosing.

-5. From the journal's dashboard, navigate to **All Articles** under **Staff** in the lower left.
+4. From the journal's dashboard, navigate to **All Articles** under **Staff** in the lower left.
 You need to have 'staff' access to view this page.

-6. Select **Upload Update** and upload your zip file.
+5. Select **Upload Update** and upload your file.
 (It says 'update', but this is how you import new things too.)

-7. A table should load in your browser showing you the data you uploaded, before you import it.
+6. A table should load in your browser showing you the data you uploaded, before you import it.
 If everything looks good, select **Import**.

 Exporting
 ---------